NYULibraries/eluna-2019-devday-advanced-workshop/README.md

 ### Installing a customization as an `npm` dependency

 One common way of delivering and using other institutions' customizations is through the [npm repository](http://npmjs.com/).
-Let's try adding one of these customizations.
-The following steps will walk us through installing a customization that can be installed as an npm package.
+Let's try adding one of these customizations: a submenu ADD MORE DESCRIPTION HERE ELLIOTT.
+The following steps will walk us through installing a customization that has been packaged for npm.

 1. From the command line, open an Alpine shell process in the Docker container as defined by the `web` service.
 Ensure your `custom` folder is mounted as a volume.
       ```sh